-The increase in gas prices had a wide impact our industry and a number of shippers and gas suppliers ceased trading in the previous financial year.
-The Group assessed whether there is any impact on our credit risk and it was deemed to be limited given the nature of the business.
+The increase in gas prices had a wide impact on our industry and a number of shippers and gas suppliers ceased trading in the previous financial year.
+The Group assesed whether there is any impact on our credit risk and it was deemed to be limited given the nature of the business.
 Our exposure to credit losses from these counterparties is mitigated in most cases by the protection given by the Uniform Network Code (the industry governance contract).
-The Code requires customers to provide security for their transportation services, requires them to pay monthly and links to a supplier of last resort (SoLR) process which ensures a defaulting shipper's customers are reallocated to another shipper who picks up forward liabilities.
+The Code requires customers to provide security for their transportation services, requires them to pay monthly and links to a SOLR process which ensures a defaulting shipper's customers are reallocated to another shipper who picks up forward liabilities.